kodacods/CloudA1/README.md

 4. AWS client
 5. Cron

+Remember run start httpd in each instance after SSHing before proceeding to the public DNS!

 ## Database set-up

 In AWS create a RDS database and connect it to both the EC2 instances.
 In the staff instance, connect to the database and create coressponding mysql tables and `reservations` database.